What Is User Flow?

 User flow can vary based on the website or product you are designing.
 For example, the user flow for an eCommerce website would go something like this:

-The purpose of user flow is just to highlight what could be the most common path to purchase among the users.
+The purpose of user flow is to highlight the most common path to purchase among users.

 Why Is the User Flow Important in UX Design?

-After you conduct the user research and while the planning of your design is ongoing, user flows get synthesized.
+After you conduct the user research and while your design planning is ongoing, user flows get synthesized.

-Doing so forms a foundation on which your product teams will guide the product.
-It will also serve as the reference point for designers later on.
-To track the product progress of your teams, use product management software.
+Doing so forms a foundation for your product teams to guide the product.
+It will also serve as a reference point for designers later on.
+To track the product progress of your teams, use product management software

 After gathering data from user testing, user flows will help your teams determine the following: